Google says strongly disagrees with EU Commission's competition probe

-BRUSSELS Google Inc (GOOGL.O) said on Wednesday it strongly disagreed with the European Commission which accused the U.S. company of distorting Internet searches in its favour and launched an antitrust probe into its mobile operating system Android.
+BRUSSELS, April 15 Google Inc said on Wednesday it strongly disagreed with the European Commission which accused the U.S. company of distorting Internet searches in its favour and launched an antitrust probe into its mobile operating system Android.

 In a blog post, the company said the search results displayed for shopping queries had not harmed the competition and partner agreements with mobile phone operators were voluntary.